Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 15 Juli 2025 22.31.03 UTC
+- WIB: Selasa, 15 Juli 2025 23.37.49 UTC
-- WITA: Selasa, 15 Juli 2025 23.31.03 UTC
+- WITA: Rabu, 16 Juli 2025 00.37.49 UTC
-- WIT: Rabu, 16 Juli 2025 00.31.03 UTC
+- WIT: Rabu, 16 Juli 2025 01.37.49 UTC

 Kutipan Inspiratif:
-"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: success
+Kategori: nature